demarcations; you have black eyes (cheshme siya dari)

 November 2, 2024

-Zelikha Zohra Shoja is an Afghan American artist and filmmaker working primarily in single-channel non-fiction and experimental modes.
-She is an arts educator and gham-khoor* living/working on unceded Onondaga land (Syracuse, New York) and Piscataway land (Washington, D.C.).
+Zelikha Zohra Shoja is a U.S.-based Afghan artist, researcher, and gham-khoor* living/working on unceded Onondaga land (Syracuse, New York).
 Her artistic practice is engaged in geopoetics, personal and collective histories of rupture, and the transmission of memory.
 Through gestural studies, deep listening, and ephemeral fabric books, she explores how collective experiences can be transferred, mirrored, and felt by others.
 She holds a BIS in Diaspora Studies from George Mason University and an MFA in Art Video from Syracuse University.